BenjaminLyberg/Fusician/README.md

   Then I will be able to update every field in my profile page And save the changes I've made.

-Scenario: User subscribes to the premim solution
-  Given I'm a logged-in user
+Scenario: User subscribes to the premium solution Given I'm a logged-in user
   When I click on 'Go Premium' in the header
   And click 'pay with card', enter my credentials and click 'pay'